allibail/Spoke/docs/DEPLOYING_AWS_LAMBDA.md

 ## S3

-Create a private S3 bucket by choosing all the default values as you go throuh the setup wizard.
+Create a private S3 bucket by choosing all the default values as you go through the setup wizard.
 We will call this `textforcampaign`.

 ## VPC